ALEEEHU/Awesome-Text2X-Resources/README.md

 <summary><b>Update Logs:</b></summary>
 <br>

+* `2024.06.21` - add one hot Topic about _AIGC 4D Generation_ on the section of Suvery and Awesome Repos.
 * `2024.06.17` - an awesome repo for CVPR2024 [Link](https://github.com/52CV/CVPR-2024-Papers) 👍🏻
 * `2024.04.05` - an awesome repo for CVPR2024 on 3DGS and NeRF [Link](https://github.com/Yubel426/NeRF-3DGS-at-CVPR-2024) 👍🏻
 * `2024.03.25` - add one new survey paper of 3D GS into the section of "Survey and Awesome Repos--Topic 1: 3D Gaussian Splatting".